The Childhood Resilience and Sense of Identity among Afghans with a Refugee Background: A Social-Ecological Perspective

 Centre: Child and Community Wellbeing Unit (CCW), Centre for Health Equity

 Supervisors: Dr Karen Block - A/Prof Eva Alisic

 Advisory Committee: A/Prof Cathy Vaghaun

-Abstract: Studies of resilience have shown that as an individual factor, having a positive sense of identity is a predictor of resilient coping strategies among children with refugee background.
+Abstract: During recent decades, studies of resilience have shown that as an individual factor, having a positive sense of identity is a predictor of resilient coping strategies among children with a refugee background.
 However, little attention has been paid to the influence of family, community, and society on the child’s perception of resilience factors and sense of identity.
-This research aims to provide a better understanding of how Afghan and Iranian children with refugee background perceive resilience and identity after resettlement to Australia.
+This research aims to provide a better understanding of how Afghans with a refugee background perceive resilience and identity during their childhood with a focus on their post-migration experiences in Australia.

 Bio: Farnaz is a Graduate Researcher at the Child and Community Wellbeing Unit.
 She has a background in clinical psychology and has worked as psychosocial counsellor for United Nations High Commissioner for Refugees (UNHCR) in Iran.
 She is interested in social-ecological factors that influence resilience and sense of identity among children with refugee background after resettlement.